 I’d heard Tekka was one of the best hawker centres (markets with food stalls) in Singapore- more authentic and frequented by locals.
 I only came for a snack, but was practically drooling over how great everything looked.
 And, so cheap!

-Feeling energised from a mango lassi and cheese prata, I called another Grab to take me to Chinatown.
+Feeling energised from a mango lassi and cheese prata, and set to take advantage of my one day in Singapore, I called another Grab to take me to Chinatown.

 After wandering Chinatown for a bit, I wasn’t feeling too great- exhausted from the heat and a tad jet lagged.
 Can you blame me?